pagkly/Zed/Investopedia4/Gross National Product (GNP) Definition.md

 ### Key Takeaways

--   GNP measures the output of a country's residents regardless of the location of the actual underlying economic activity.1
+-   GNP measures the output of a country's residents regardless of the location of the actual [[Underlying|underlying]] economic activity.1
--   Income from overseas investments by a country's residents counts in GNP, and foreign investment within a country's borders does not.
+-   Income from overseas investments by a country's residents counts in GNP, and [[Foreign Investment|foreign investment]] within a country's borders does not.
 This is in contrast to GDP which measures economic output and income based on the location rather than nationality.1
 -   GNP and GDP can have different values, and a large difference between a country's GNP and GDP can suggest a great deal of integration into the global economy.

 ## Understanding Gross National Product